Kittie: Musical style and influences

 Kittie has been put under multiple genres of music.
 They have been categorized as nu metal, alternative metal, heavy metal, death metal, extreme metal, groove metal, thrash metal, gothic metal, punk, and hard rock.
 Kittie has often used death metal and black metal vocals in their songs and often had clean singing in those songs as well.
 On the Spit album, Kittie used screaming, clean singing and rapping.
 Kittie have been compared to bands such as Pantera, Slayer, and Mudvayne.

 Kittie's formative influences were based within the Seattle grunge scene; Morgan Lander has stated that when Kittie made Spit, the band were listening to bands such as Silverchair, Alice in Chains, and Nirvana.
 Later on, when Morgan joined the band, Kittie transitioned from a grunge band into a nu metal band, taking inspiration from recent releases of the time by Korn, Deftones and Sepultura.
 When asked about their influences in an interview with Metal Maidens in 1999, the members of Kittie cited Nile, Today Is the Day, Placebo, Far, Weezer, Orgy, Fear Factory, Hole, Tura Satana, Human Waste Project, Babes in Toyland, Misfits, Blondie, and Nasum as influences.
 With the release of Oracle, Kittie abandoned the nu metal style found on Spit in favour of a more extreme metal sound.
 In interviews, Morgan has cited Marilyn Manson, Korn, Metallica, Cannibal Corpse, Nile, Carcass, At the Gates, Acid Bath, and Testament as influences on the band.

 Legacy

 Tiny Mix Tapes called Kittie "probably the best known all-female band of the [nu metal] era", and various publications have described the band as influential to women in rock and metal.
 In 2004, ROCKRGRL named them one of the most influential all-female bands of all time.
-The band have been cited as an inspiration by Djamila Bozen Azzouz of Ithaca, Lzzy Hale, Serena Cherry (Svalbard and Noctule) and Poppy, whilst Demi Lovato and Caroline Polachek are fans of the band.
+The band have been cited as an inspiration by Djamila Bozen Azzouz of Ithaca, Lzzy Hale, Serena Cherry (Svalbard and Noctule) Ari May of Faetooth, Crypta, and Poppy, whilst Demi Lovato and Caroline Polachek are fans of the band.
 Princess Nokia has called Kittie her favourite metal band of all time, and included the band in the music video for "Dragons", from her debut album Metallic Butterfly (2014).
-In 2016, OC Weekly listed Kittie as the eight-best Canadian metal band.
+In 2016, OC Weekly listed Kittie as the eighth-best Canadian metal band.

+As of 2026, Kittie is estimated to have sold more than one or two million albums worldwide, making them one of the best-selling bands to come from London, Ontario.